Skip to Main Content

-Workers across industries have spent the last few years learning the ins and outs of remote work.
-However, this unprecedented shift has inadvertently revealed some of the benefits of working in an office.
+Workers across industries have spent the last few years learning the ins and outs of remote work, but this unprecedented shift has also revealed the benefits of working in an office.

-Data from CivicScience shows that 37% of employed adults were working fully remote or in a hybrid situation as of Jan.
-1, 2023.
-As more decide that in-office working is more effective, let’s examine five benefits of in-office work that were overshadowed at the height of remote working.
+According to the U.S. Bureau of Labor Statistics, around 20% of employed adults worked fully remote or in a hybrid situation as of August 2023.
+As more employees and organizations begin to evaluate the perks of an in-office environment, let’s examine five benefits that were overshadowed at the height of remote working.

 1. Job security and advancement